 Pros and cons of different robotics solutions for order fulfillment

-How to choose the right automation for your warehouse
+How to choose the right picking automation for your warehouse

-Labor for order picking can account for up to 50% of total warehouse costs for ecommerce retailers and 3PLs.
-To remain competitive and deliver exceptional customer service, operators must overcome two industry-wide challenges: persistent labor shortages and high error rates for picking.
+Labor for order picking can account for up to 50% of total warehouse costs.
+To remain competitive and deliver exceptional customer service, warehouse operators must overcome two industry-wide challenges: persistent labor shortages and high picking error rates.

 Finding and retaining qualified labor has been the #1 challenge for warehouse operators since 2017.
 Meanwhile, 62% of retailers cite manual processes and human errors as the number one root cause for inventory and fulfillment issues.